 Dinner at Stone Brewing World Bistro and Gardens

 BeerSocial is a fun evening party we instituted last year in Boston.
 We’ll have half a dozen breweries in attendance, each pouring a variety of their favorite beers for you.
 The goal is for you to experiment with different forms of social media – Pinterest, Google Plus, and YouTube, for example – that you don’t normally use to broadcast your opinions on beer.
-We’ll have experts available to help you with each, so bring your laptop with you and get social as you taste.
+So bring your laptop with you and get social as you taste.

 Live Blogging Reports